24005918/SocketStudy/README.md

-# Ex.No:1a  			Study of Socket Programming
+Ex.No:1a – Study of Socket Programming

-## Aim:
+Aim:
-To perform a study on Socket Programming
+To perform a study on Socket Programming using Python.

-## Introduction:
+Introduction:

- 	Socket programming is a crucial aspect of network communication, allowing for data exchange between computers over a network.
+Socket programming is a crucial aspect of network communication, allowing data exchange between computers over a network.
 It forms the backbone of various networked applications, enabling communication between clients and servers.
-This study explores the fundamental concepts of socket programming, its use cases, and provides a practical example to demonstrate its implementation.
+This study explores the fundamental concepts of socket programming, its use cases, and provides a practical example to demonstrate its implementation using Python.

-## Understanding Socket Programming:
+Understanding Socket Programming:
 Socket programming involves the use of sockets, which serve as endpoints for communication.
-A socket is identified by an IP address and a port number, and it facilitates data transfer between a client and a server.
-The two main types of sockets are Stream Sockets, which provide a reliable, connection-oriented communication, and Datagram Sockets, which are connectionless and suitable for scenarios where reliability is less critical.
+A socket is identified by an IP address and a port number and facilitates data transfer between a client and a server.
+The two main types of sockets are:

+Stream Sockets (TCP) – reliable, connection-oriented.

+Datagram Sockets (UDP) – connectionless, faster but less reliable.

-## Key Concepts in Socket Programming:
+Key Concepts in Socket Programming:
-1.Sockets
+1. Sockets
-•	A socket is a software representation of a communication endpoint in a network.
+A socket is a software representation of a communication endpoint.

-•	It is identified by an IP address and a port number.
+It is identified by an IP address and a port number.

-•	Sockets can be classified into two main types: Stream Sockets and Datagram Sockets.
-•	Stream Sockets provide a reliable, connection-oriented communication, while Datagram Sockets are connectionless and operate in a best-effort mode.
+Common types:

+Stream Sockets (TCP) – reliable, used for most applications.

+Datagram Sockets (UDP) – used where speed is preferred over reliability.

 2. Client-Server Model

-•	Socket programming typically follows the client-server model.
-•	The server listens for incoming connections from clients, while clients initiate connections to the server.
-•	Servers are passive, waiting for connection requests, and clients are active, initiating communication.

-3, TCP/IP Protocol:

-•	Transmission Control Protocol (TCP) and Internet Protocol (IP) are the foundational protocols for socket programming.
-•	TCP provides reliable, connection-oriented communication, ensuring data integrity and order.
-•	IP facilitates the routing of data between devices in a network.

-4.Basic Socket Functions:

-•	Socket programming involves a set of functions provided by the operating system or programming language to create, bind, listen, accept, connect, send, and receive data through sockets.
-•	Examples of functions include socket(), bind(), listen(), accept(), connect(), send(), and recv().

-## Server-Side Operations:

-•	Servers create a socket using socket() and bind it to a specific IP address and port using bind().
-•	They then listen for incoming connections with listen() and accept connections with accept().
-•	Once a connection is establi
-•	shed, servers can send and receive data using send() and recv().

-## Client –Server Operations

-Clients create a socket using socket() and connect to a server using connect().
-After establishing a connection, clients can send and receive data using send() and recv().

-## Use Cases of Socket Programming:
-Socket programming finds applications in various domains, including web development, file transfer protocols, online gaming, and real-time communication.
-It is the foundation for protocols like HTTP, FTP, and SMTP, which power the internet.
-Socket programming enables the development of both server and client applications, facilitating the exchange of information between devices in a networked environment.
-## Example Use Cases:

-1. Web servers: Web servers use socket programming to handle incoming HTTP requests from clients, serving web pages and content.
-2. Chat Application: Instant messaging and chat applications use sockets to enable real-time communication between users.
-3. File Transfer Protocol: Protocols like FTP (File Transfer Protocol) utilize socket programming for transferring files between a client and a server.
-4. Networked Games: Online multiplayer games rely on socket programming to facilitate communication between game clients and servers.
-5. RPC mechanisms: which allow processes to execute code on a remote server, often use socket programming for communication.

-## Result:
-Thus the study of Socket Programming Completed Successfully
+Follows a two-part architecture:

+Server: Listens for incoming client connections.

+Client: Initiates a connection to the server.

+Server is passive, waiting for requests; client is active.

+3. TCP/IP Protocol
+TCP ensures reliable, ordered data transmission.

+IP handles addressing and routing between hosts.

+4. Basic Socket Functions in Python socket(): Creates a new socket.

+bind(): Binds socket to IP and port.

+listen(): Listens for incoming connections.

+accept(): Accepts a connection.

+connect(): Client uses this to connect to a server.

+send() and recv(): Used to send and receive data.

+Server-Side Operations:
+Create socket → Bind → Listen → Accept connection.

+After connection: Use send() and recv() for communication.

+Client-Side Operations:
+Create socket → Connect to server using IP and port.

+After connection: Use send() and recv().

+Use Cases of Socket Programming:
+Web Servers: Handling HTTP requests.

+Chat Applications: Real-time messaging.

+File Transfer Protocol (FTP): File transfers.

+Online Gaming: Real-time player communication.

+Remote Procedure Call (RPC): Code execution on remote systems.

+Example Program
+Server Code in Python:
+python
+Copy
+Edit
+# server.py
+import socket
+from datetime import datetime

+# Create a socket object
+s = socket.socket()

+# Bind to localhost on port 8000
+s.bind(('localhost', 8000))

+# Listen for incoming connections
+s.listen(5)

+# Accept a client connection
+c, addr = s.accept()
+print("Client Address:", addr)

+# Get current date and time
+now = datetime.now()

+# Send date and time to client
+c.send(now.strftime("%d/%m/%Y %H:%M:%S").encode())

+# Receive acknowledgment from client
+ack = c.recv(1024).decode()
+if ack:
+    print(ack)

+# Close connection
+c.close()
+Result:
+Thus, the study of Socket Programming using Python was completed successfully, and a server program was implemented to send the current date and time to the client.